peteralcock/savetheshrimp/README.md

-# WordPress Plugin Market Strategy for Every.org
+# WordPress Plugin Go-To-Market Strategy for Every.org

 ## Introduction
 Every.org, a tech-for-good nonprofit, simplifies online giving by enabling donors to support over 1 million nonprofits through a single platform, with diverse payment methods like credit cards, cryptocurrency, stocks, and donor-advised funds (DAF).
 Its Charity API allows developers to create innovative giving experiences, making it a strong candidate for expanding into the WordPress plugin market.
 WordPress powers over 43% of websites, and many nonprofits rely on it for their online presence, presenting a significant opportunity for Every.org to reach developers and nonprofits.
 This report outlines a strategy for Every.org to develop and market a WordPress plugin, targeting developers to enhance its platform’s adoption and impact.